argyle77/galaxyMaster/README.txt

   http://www.microchip.com/pagehandler/en-us/family/mplabx/
 as well as the XC8 compiler:
   http://www.microchip.com/pagehandler/en-us/devtools/mplabxc/home.html
-both of which are available for multiple operating systems for no charge from MicroChip.
+both of which are available for multiple operating systems at no charge from MicroChip.
 Create a simple Microchip Embedded, standalone project with the PIC18F452 and the XC8 compiler selected and add the source files to your project.
 There should be no special settings or flags required for compilation